AmmarSyedK/SimpleSensorApp/README.md

 ![NS Banner](https://i.ibb.co/tD2MFrz/Sans-titre-33.png)
 # NativeScript Project - Sensor App

-This is a simple NativeScript project where I had to code an App using the sensor (Accelerometer of the device).
+This is a simple NativeScript project where I had to code an App using the sensor (Accelerometer in NativeScript).

 # Result